 About the prize

 The Davidge Award is an annual prize for the best literature review by a PhD student on an innovative topic in ceramics.
+All entries that are accepted after peer review will be published in the journal.
+The winning entry will receive a £500 prize, a certificate and their paper will be made free to access for the following year.

 The Award commemorates the distinguished contributions to the science and application of ceramics made by the late Roger Davidge (1936–97).
 During a career spent largely at AERE Harwell during the laboratory’s heyday, and also at Leeds and Oxford universities.
 He pioneered the introduction of fracture mechanics concepts to ceramics.
 His research in areas that included fracture, toughness, fatigue, thermal shock and the statistics of mechanical fracture made an outstanding contribution to knowledge on these subjects.